jerrettl/Clippy/artifacts/architecture.md

 **Note:** This list is not all-inclusive.

 - The database must never be out of date with the user interface.
-For example, if a change is made on the user interface, the user interface must not update and reflect those changes until the database has confirmed and finished the transaction.
+For example, if a change is made on the user interface, the user interface must not update and reflect those changes until the database has confirmed and finished the transaction. *(Requirements R006, R010, R011)*
 - The user interface must never have direct access to the database.
-Instead, there must always be an intermediate party that is connected to in order to communicate with the database.
+Instead, there must always be an intermediate party that is connected to in order to communicate with the database. *(Requirements R040, R042)*
 - It is assumed that there will be malicious data being sent in every step of Clippy's functionality.
-There must always be checks to validate the data passed into every function created.
+There must always be checks to validate the data passed into every function created. *(Requirement R004)*
 - Performance is not considered a strict priority for this project, however, all interactions must have immediate feedback.
-Even if a transaction is being processed, there must still be feedback showing that some action is happening.
+Even if a transaction is being processed, there must still be feedback showing that some action is happening. *(Requirement R045)*
 - Security is important to the operation of Clippy.
-At the very least, all information must be transferred over a secure protocol and sensitive data (like passwords and session keys) must be either hashed using a cryptographic hashing algorithm or encrypted with a sufficiently secure protocol.
+At the very least, all information must be transferred over a secure protocol and sensitive data (like passwords and session keys) must be either hashed using a cryptographic hashing algorithm or encrypted with a sufficiently secure protocol. *(Requirements R039, R040, R041, R042)*

 # User Interface Design